kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-04-register-secured-api.md

       type: API
 ```

-This is an example Secret containing credentials:
+This is an example of the Secret containing credentials:

 ```yaml
 apiVersion: v1